Investigating the Grammys Magic When Pop and Country Music Join Forces

 "I think this song has a really powerful, universal message that fans are connecting with," Tyler Hubbard previously shared with E!
 News.
 "It shows me that this song is anointed by the best writer there is, the Lord.
 With every unexpected surprise in the 'Meant to Be' story, God was showing himself to be stronger than any tradition or genre."

-While this year's show may have more pop and country collaborations than ever before, it's not exactly a new thing in the industry.
+While pop and country collaborations may seem fresh, it's not exactly a new thing in the industry.

 Brad Paisley and Demi Lovato found huge success when they teamed up for "Without a Fight."
 Chris Lane and Tori Kelly created a massive hit thanks to "Take Back Home Girl."